RDM4CAU/Intro-to-RDM/IntroRDM_presentation.md

 <div style="page-break-after: always;"></div>

 ## Goals today
-At the end of the workshop you…
+At the end of the workshop you should…

 <div style="float:left; width:60%;">
   <p>

 - have a basic idea of the general concept of RDM and know some important related terms.

-- can describe what research data are and know the research data lifecycle.
+- can describe what research data and research data management is.

+- can describe the research data lifecycle.

+- can describe the FAIR-principles.

+- can recall some important rules in regard of naming files and folders.

-- can explain the importance of documentation and know what metadata are.
+- can explain the importance of documentation and can describe what metadata are.

 - can identify and assess data formats.

 - can distinguish back up and long-term storage.

-- can describe the FAIR-principles.

 - can describe what a DMP is.

+- have heard of requirements of funders & other important players.

-- know the requirements of funders and RDM related CAU contacts.
+- know RDM related CAU contacts.

 - had some time to exchange with peers.